Section

 General consent

-recipient’s enrollment do not require consent, but before
+health recipient’s enrollment do not require consent, but before any

-consent is usually obtained during the intake process (see Section
+consent is usually obtained during the intake process and represents

 a person’s, or if under the age of 18, the person’s